kaviarjs/nova/README.md

 [![Build Status](https://api.travis-ci.org/kaviarjs/nova.svg?branch=master)](https://travis-ci.org/kaviarjs/nova)
 [![TypeScript](https://badges.frapsoft.com/typescript/version/typescript-next.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

 _Nova_ is the fetching layer on top of MongoDB Node Driver, which allows SQL-comparable speeds for retrieving relational data.
-[Read it's history here](./docs/story.md)
+[Read the whole history here](./docs/story.md)

 GraphQL is treated as a first-class citizen, by offering ability to transform the GraphQL query into a Nova query. **You do not have to use GraphQL to use this library**

 The incredible speed boost is possible thanks to the technology called Hypernova, created by [Theodor Diaconu](https://www.linkedin.com/in/dtheodor/) in 2016 for Meteor.
-[Read more](./docs/hypernova.md)
+[Read more about it.](./docs/hypernova.md)

 ## What it solves